-Moz is another choice when hunting for a tool to keep track of our keywords, web presence, backlinks, and overall onsite and offsite SEO strategies.
+Moz is another website keyword tracker tool when hunting for a tool to keep track of our keywords, web presence, backlinks, and overall onsite and offsite SEO strategies.
 The tool can help you monitor trends in your keyword rankings, determine which keywords you should target, do competitive analysis on competitors’ websites, develop backlinks, etc. Moz also provides options to use limited features for free and extended features with a paid subscription.

 Users can use Moz Pro to see how search engines such as Google, Bing, and Yahoo display and rank their websites, web pages, and content for specified keywords.
 Moz provides the user a detailed report on the domain authority, linking domains, inbound links, and spam score.
 It allows the user to keep track of their competitors’ keyword rankings.
 It helps to

 - Evaluate and pick out keywords by the search volume.

 - Generate and save keywords as individual lists.

 - Predict and forecast the metrics of potential keywords.